tsackton/taelgarverse/docs/gazetteer/western-green-sea/western-green-sea.md

 _(The halflings would know the details of Cymea, including what non-humans live amongst the humans, but it hasn't been invented yet. - Eds.)_

-South of the ~Cymea Border Mountains~, lies more human lands, once Drankorian provinces and later, after the fall of Drankor, traders with the cities of the [Istabor Alliance](<../../history/historical-realms/istabor-alliance.md>).
+South of the [Mistfold Mountains](<mistfold-mountains.md>), lies more human lands, once Drankorian provinces and later, after the fall of Drankor, traders with the cities of the [Istabor Alliance](<../../history/historical-realms/istabor-alliance.md>).
 Since the destruction of [Isingue](<../upper-istaros/isingue.md>) during the [Great War](<../../events/1500s/great-war.md>), this land is diminished.

 _(The halflings would know the details of South Cymea, including what non-humans live there, but it hasn't been invented yet. - Eds.)_